jehadamjad/SQL-Data-Warehouse-Project/README.md

 # ⚙️ Project Overview
 1. **Data Architecture**: Designing a modern Data Warehouse using the Medallion architecture with **Bronze, Silver** and **Gold** layers.
-2. **ETL Pipeline**: Implements an end-to-end ETL pipeline to extract, transform and load data from source systems into the arehouse
+2. **ETL Pipeline**: Implementing an end-to-end ETL pipeline to extract, transform and load data from source systems into the arehouse
-3. **Data Modeling**: Builds fact and dimension tables optimized for analytical queries & reporting
+3. **Data Modeling**: Building fact and dimension tables optimized for analytical queries & reporting

 ---